jsobolew/portfolio/Hackathons/readme.md

 # Hackathons

 ## Goldman Sachs 2021 EMEA Engineering Hackathon
-The task was Developer Experience, we proposed something called dependency manager.
+The task was Developer Experience, we proposed something called a dependency manager.
+It was analyzing open-source libraries and assessing their security.
 We won.

 <img src="GS Hackathon.png "/>
 <br/><br/>

 ## Bitehack 2022
 The task was semantic analysis.
-We proposed a method to find text speech and a method to prevent it on the internet.\
+We proposed a method to find hate speech and a method to prevent it on the internet.\
 repo: https://github.com/Laszer271/bitehack_golem1

 We won.